asayurish/asayurish/README.md

 <details>
   <summary>👩‍💻 More about me </summary>

   - 💬 I'm 15 years old, born on January 12, 2009, and I live in Brazil, in the city of Registro, in São Paulo.
-As I am entering high school, I am not yet proficient in some subjects.
+As I am in high school, I am not proficient in some subjects yet.

   - ⚡ I like reading manga and comics, watching anime, like Boku no Hero, Jujutsu Kaisen, etc., and I'm a fan of Star Wars.
 </details>